Abbot of Kelso

 The Abbot of Kelso (later Commendator of Kelso) was the head of the Tironensian monastic community at Kelso Abbey in the Scottish Borders.
 The Abbey was originally founded at Selkirk in 1113 by David, Prince of the Cumbrians (r.
-1113–1124), and thus the first three Abbots were Abbot of Selkirk.
-It was moved to Kelso by David (then King of Scots, r.
+1113–1124), and thus the first three Abbots were Abbots of Selkirk.
+The community was moved to Kelso by David (then King of Scots, r.
 1124–1153) and John, Bishop of Glasgow in 1127.
 The abbot was the first in Scotland to be granted the mitre in 1165.
 In the 16th century the monastery increasingly came under secular control, and finally in 1607 it was granted as a secular lordship (Holydean) to its last commendator, Robert Ker of Cesford, later Earl of Roxburghe.
 The following is a list of abbots and commendators: